EvanDrake725/CS121Portfolio/README.md

 #First Coding Portfolio
 <h1 align "center">Hello I am Evan Drake :godmode: </h1>
 <h3 align "center">A very cool and awsome developer guy! :trollface: </h3>
+<h3 align "center">Have used Java and Python.
+All of these are Java though.</h3>

 | Number | item | description |
 | :---         |     :---:      |          ---: |